flowroute/flowroute-numbers-python/README.md

 8. Add Controller methods as needed.
 See [Controllers](#controllers).

+###Example Python file

 The following shows an example of a single Python file that imports and instantiates all three Controllers:

 		from FlowrouteNumbersLib.Controllers.InboundRoutesController import *
 		from FlowrouteNumbersLib.Controllers.PurchasablePhoneNumbersController import *